-Based on the information available, ground water is estimated to be greater than 50 feet below the bottom of the BGT.
-The Pit Rule siting criteria has been evaluated and this location is in an area which poses minimal risk to human health, safety, and the environment.
+Based on the information available, ground water is estimated to be less than 50 feet below the bottom of the BGT.
+The Pit Rule siting criteria has been evaluated and this location is in an area which poses greater potential risk to human health, safety, and the environment.